 Board of Directors

-Christiaan VandenHeuvel Christiaan VandenHeuvel is a native of The Netherlands and brings a global perspective to the New Evangelicals board and his work in building online spaces for people to safely explore their faith.
-Being able to connect with these vibrant online communities gets him up in the morning (along with coffee).
-He enjoys engaging with people, fostering discussions, and seeing each individual’s unique approach to life and faith.
-Christiaan dreams of communities that are driven by the inspiring words and actions of Jesus.
+Christiaan VandenHeuvel is a California-based native of The Netherlands and attempts to bring a global perspective to The New Evangelicals board and in his work in building online spaces for people to safely explore their faith.
+He enjoys engaging with people, facilitating lively discussions, and celebrating each individual’s unique approach to life and faith.
+Connecting with online communities gets him up in the morning (along with coffee).
+Throughout the week, Christiaan focuses his energy to build communities that are driven by the inspiring words and actions of Jesus, whether that’s in his full-time job as pastor, his role as elected official on the Board of Education, or in his ongoing efforts to challenge harmful religious narratives and promote healing through his work with The New Evangelicals.

 WE LOVE OUR VOLUNTEERS!